Adult Entertainment Company Vows To Send Strippers To ‘Storm Area 51’ Event

 The company is treating the event as the “Ultimate Alien Tailgate Party,” and plans to entertain event goers before and after the event.

-“Deja Vu intends to entertain anybody who shows up — before or after the “raid.”
+“Deja Vu intends to entertain anybody who shows up — before or after the ‘raid.’
 Making it rain, of course, will be strongly encouraged,” the statement read.

-Deja Vu Services include various businesses including the Hustler Club, Little Darlings and the Love Boutiques.
+Deja Vu Services include various businesses, including the Hustler Club, Little Darlings, and the Love Boutiques.
 The company’s headquarters is located in Las Vegas, but the company has around 200 locations spanning 40 states and six countries, the release said.

 Déjà Vu Services, Nevada’s largest adult entertainment operator, is bringing about a dozen dancers along with the strip club on wheels, the “Strippermobile" to #Area51 https://t.co/iJVpeq1T1U